There are so many myths out there about head lice. You probably know (or believe) some of these.

 It’s absolutely untrue.

-Lice are most commonly found on girls aged 3-11.
-They don’t show a preference for hair length, cleanliness, social status or how often your mother washes the kitchen floor.
+Lice are most commonly found on girls aged 3-11 – because little girls are more likely to cuddle and hug their friends, share hats and stuff like that.
+Head lice don’t show a preference for hair length, cleanliness, social status or how often your mother washes the kitchen floor.

 Although they’re most commonly found on young girls, they can be found on anyone.